hptk/YouTube-Video-and-Metadata-Fetcher/README.md

-## Short Introduction
+# Short Introduction

-### Web server
+## Web server

-The program ist based on serverside flask and client side angularjs
+The program is based on serverside flask and client side angularjs.
+To use the program the following programs must be installed on your system:

-1. Install libs
+1. python 2.7
+2. pip 2.7
-2. Install redis-server
+3. redis-server

-To install do the following:
+After following the install and run steps below you can access the interface at http://localhost:5000

+## Easy install

+For a quick and easy install:

 		$ ./init.sh

+## Running the program

 To run:
         $ ./start.sh